Distribution data supplied by the Ocean Biodiversity Information System (OBIS). To interrogate UK data visit the NBN Atlas.Map Help

 Obelia longissima exhibits a typical leptolid life cycle consisting of a sessile colonial, vegetative hydroid stage, a free-living sexual medusoid stage, and a planula larval stage.
 For the sake of this review, the relatively long-lived and easily visible hydroid stage is regarded as the adult stage, while the medusa stage is considered to be a dispersive larval stage and the planula another larval stage specialized for settlement.
 The size range for males and females above relates to the medusa (see general biology larval).
 However, the definition of adult and larval stages in leptolids is a matter of debate (see Gili & Hughes, 1985).

+Growth form.
+The hydroid stage takes the form of a long, flexible colony with uniform side branches that shorten distally, arising from a basal stolon or hydrorhiza.
+However, the size and degree of branching vary with the environmental conditions and the availability of food.
 In species of Obelia, a single basal stolon growing along the substratum may give rise to upright branches and feeding hydranths along its length.
 As it progresses the older hydranths regress proximally and new branches and hydranths develop distally, so that the stolon appears to migrate across the substratum.
-Branching increases as the colony receives more food than the stolons and stalks can use, and the colony turns from stolonic growth and occupation of its substratum, to upright growth and hydranth development to exploit the available resources (Berrill, 1949; Kosevich & Marfenin, 1986; Marfenin, 1997; Gili & Hughes, 1995; Stepanjants, 1998).
-The colony may be composed of several upright colonies of varying size and length interconnected by basal stolons (see Kosevich & Marfenin, 1986).
+Branching increases as the colony receives more food than the stolons and stalks can use, and the colony turns from stolonic growth and occupation of its substratum to upright growth and hydranth development to exploit the available resources (Berrill, 1949; Kosevich & Marfenin, 1986; Marfenin, 1997; Gili & Hughes, 1995; Stepanjants, 1998).
+The colony may be composed of several upright colonies of varying sizes and lengths interconnected by basal stolons (see Kosevich & Marfenin, 1986).
+In Obelia longissima branching begins earliest behind the newest internodes of stolons at the periphery of the colony, in closest contact with the environment, and only if there is adequate food does branching continue in the central older parts of the colony (Marfenin, 1997).
+If food supply decreases then parts of the colony can be reabsorbed (Marfenin, 1997).

-Many hydroids exhibit rapid growth, partially because the number of feeding hydranths, and hence the food catching potential, increases with size (Gili & Hughes, 1995).
-Growth rate is therefore, dependant on food supply (Marfenin, 1997).
-However, growth is also dependant on temperature.
+Growth rates.
+Many hydroids exhibit rapid growth, partially because the number of feeding hydranths, and hence the food-catching potential, increases with size (Gili & Hughes, 1995).
+The growth rate is, therefore, dependent on food supply (Marfenin, 1997).
+However, growth is also dependent on temperature.
 Berrill (1949) reported that stolons grew, under optimal nutritive conditions, at less than 1 mm in 24 hrs at 10-12 °C, 10 mm in 24 hrs at 16-17 °C, and as much as 15-20 mm in 24 hrs at 20 °C. Overall, growth is expected to be rapid, for example in experiments, Standing (1976) clipped the stems of Obelia back to the surface of his settlement plates every eight days since they grew back rapidly.
 Similarly, Cornelius (1992) stated that Obelia longissima and Obelia dichotoma could form large colonies within a matter of weeks.
+The hydranths of the colony demonstrate a regular cycle of development and regression with, in general, older hydranths regressing before younger ones (Crowell, 1953).
+Each hydranth takes about 24 hrs to develop at 20 °C and lives for a few days before it regresses (less in unfavourable conditions) (Berrill, 1949; Crowell, 1953; Kosevich & Marfenin, 1986).

-Hydroids are passive carnivores that capture prey that swim into, or are brought into contact with their tentacles by currents.
+Feeding.
+Hydroids are passive carnivores that capture prey that swim into or are brought into contact with their tentacles by currents.
 Prey are then killed or stunned by the nematocysts born on the tentacles and swallowed.
 Diet varies but is likely to include small zooplankton (e.g. nauplii, copepods), small crustaceans, chironomid larvae, detritus and oligochaetes, but may include a wide variety of other organisms such as the larvae or small adults of numerous groups (see Gili & Hughes, 1995).
-In experiments, Hunter (1989) fed Obelia longissima on plankton consisting of larval crustaceans, eggs, veligers, echinoderm plutei, copepods and other invertebrate larvae between 50 -200 µm.
+In experiments, Hunter (1989) fed Obelia longissima on plankton consisting of larval crustaceans, eggs, veligers, echinoderm plutei, copepods and other invertebrate larvae between 50 and 200 µm.

 Biological zone preferences | Lower circalittoral, Lower eulittoral, Lower infralittoral, Sublittoral fringe, Upper circalittoral, Upper infralittoral |

-Substratum / habitat preferences | Macroalgae, Artificial (man-made), Bedrock, Biogenic reef, Coarse clean sand, Cobbles, Large to very large boulders, Other species (see additional information), Pebbles, Rockpools, Small boulders |
+Substratum / habitat preferences | Artificial (man-made), Bedrock, Biogenic reef, Coarse clean sand, Cobbles, Large to very large boulders, Macroalgae, Other species (see additional information), Pebbles, Rockpools, Small boulders |

-Tidal strength preferences | Moderately Strong 1 to 3 knots (0.5-1.5 m/sec.), Strong 3 to 6 knots (1.5-3 m/sec.), Very Weak (negligible), Weak < 1 knot (<0.5 m/sec.) |
+Tidal strength preferences | Moderately strong 1 to 3 knots (0.5-1.5 m/sec.), Strong 3 to 6 knots (1.5-3 m/sec.), Very weak (negligible), Weak < 1 knot (<0.5 m/sec.) |

 Wave exposure preferences | Exposed, Extremely exposed, Moderately exposed, Sheltered, Very exposed, Very sheltered |